Carson M. Shea

 Overview

-Carson Shea focuses his practice in business and commercial litigation in state and federal trial and appellate courts, administrative proceedings, and at arbitration and mediation.
-He also advises and defends clients in employment and product liability matters.
+Carson Shea focuses his practice in commercial, intellectual property, and employment litigation in state and federal trial and appellate courts, administrative proceedings, and at arbitration and mediation.
+Carson also advises clients on employment issues.

 Representative Matters